How Much Does a Lip Lift Cost?

 However, if you live in an outlying area with only a few good lip lift surgeons and a lot of demand for their services, they may be able to charge a premium.

-Here's the good news, wherever you live: lip lifts are an outpatient procedure that's usually performed in your provider’s office under local anesthesia.
+Here's the good news: lip lifts are an outpatient procedure that's often performed in the provider’s office under local anesthesia.
 That means you won’t have to budget for hospital or surgical facility fees—nor will you have to pay an anesthesiologist for administering general anesthesia.

 3) The complexity of your procedure

-There are a few different types of lip lift procedures, with varying degrees of complexity.
+There are many different types of lip lift procedures, with varying degrees of complexity.

-A bullhorn lip lift (sometimes called a subnasal lip lift) involves just one small incision at the base of the nose, to shorten the philtrum and create a more defined pout.
+• A bullhorn lip lift (sometimes called a subnasal lip lift) involves removing a small amount of skin via one small incision at the base of the nose, to shorten the philtrum and create a more defined pout.

-More invasive lip lift procedures, like the gullwing lip lift or corner lip lift, remove skin in more visible areas (along the vermilion border or at the corners of the mouth, respectively).
-To avoid visible scars, your surgeon will need to take extra care with tiny, precise sutures, which could take more time and add to your cost.
+• The gullwing lip lift and corner lip lift remove skin in more visible areas (along the vermilion border at the top of the lip or at the corners of the mouth, respectively).
+To avoid glaring scars, your surgeon will need to make sure you’re an ideal candidate and also take extra care with tiny, precise sutures, which could take more time and add to your cost.

 Does insurance cover lip lift surgery?